-When the DLC receives your objection, it will:
+When the district licensing committee receives your objection, it will:

-- acknowledge your objection (by phone, email or letter) - send a copy of your objection to the licence applicant, the Police, the Licensing Inspector, and the Medical Officer of Health - The DLC will then consider your objection and any others that have been submitted.
+- acknowledge your objection (by phone or letter) - send a copy of your objection to the licence applicant, the Police and the Medical Officer of Health. - The district licensing committee will then consider your objection and any others that have been submitted.
 If it believes that your objection meets the Act's criteria, it will: - offer you the opportunity to speak about your objection at a public hearing on the application - advise you of the hearing date and time.